What You’ll Learn 🎯

 Sensor

-The graphical representation of the shaft together with direction and angle helps with the correct configuration of the sensor settings.
+The graphical representation of the shaft—along with direction and angle—helps ensure the correct configuration of sensor settings.

 In this section, the user selects the configuration: